evandisoft/RedOnion/Kerbalua/MajorMalfunction.md

 **It will be fixed in v0.4.2**

+**However, this provides an [opportunity](MajorMalfunctionNative.md) to show how to fall back to native API features if the Wrapper objects don't work!**

 Here is an example Lua script that can be [executed](https://github.com/evandisoft/RedOnion/blob/master/TroubleShooting.md#how-do-i-run-a-script) while you are in flight mode (assuming you don't mind your ship exploding).
 ```
 Random=native.UnityEngine.Random